tyketchum/dr-longevity/QUICK_REFERENCE.md

 ## 🎯 Medicine 3.0 Philosophy

-This dashboard is built on Peter Attia's Medicine 3.0 framework:
+This app is built on Peter Attia's Medicine 3.0 framework:

 **Medicine 1.0**: Treat disease after it occurs **Medicine 2.0**: Prevent disease with screenings